konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/example-usage/index_nb.md

 document = Document.from_file(FILE_PATH, project=my_project, sync=False)
 ```

-After asynchronous upload, you can check the status of the Document processing using the `document.update()` method on
+After asynchronous upload, you can check the status of the Document processing using the `Document.update()` method on
 the returned Document object.
 If the Document is ready, this method will update the Document object with the OCR information.

-It's important to note that if the Document is not ready, you may need to call `document.update()` again at a later time.
+It's important to note that if the Document is not ready, you may need to call `Document.update()` again at a later time.
 This could be done manually or by setting up a looping mechanism depending on your application's workflow.

 To check if the Document is ready and update it with the OCR information, you can implement a custom pulling strategy